Hyundai Sonata Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Hyundai Sonata Hybrid insurance rates for additional coverage choices and driver risks.
+The chart below details average Hyundai Sonata Hybrid insurance rates for other coverage scenarios.

 • The best discount rate is $746

-• Drivers who are prone to accidents and violations could pay at least $2,720
+• Higher-risk drivers who are prone to accidents and violations could pay up to $2,720

 View Chart as Image